Enci1211/flight_system/README.md

       this page is linked from the /login/ page(when user login successfully and then click the button named 'add new booking!')\
       this page will load add.html file,and user can selects departure airport here.
 All flights from that airport are displayed for the selected date and 7 days after that date, A button named 'back' is available to take the customer back to the previous page which is the /login/ page.
     - ### @app.route("/add/success/")
+      In this page,it will recieve the value of flightid and passengerid passed from html file, and send the value into passengerflight table in database\
+      It will load login.html and a message to remind user booked successfully.
     - ### @app.route("/register/"）
       this page is linked from the /login page,when user click the 'register' button,they will come to here\
       it will load the register.html file at first, and there is a form for user to fill, after they submit(if request.method == 'POST'), there is a sql query to fetch this values and send it into the database (passenger table), then we have a new passenger\